 2. Requirements – Proof of Identification:

 The reason we ask for proof of identification with CCTV is that it can be considered sensitive biometric information.
 Proof of identity will help to maintain the security of the information we hold about requestors and others and to ensure that we do not release your personal information to anybody else.
-Any documents you send to us will be returned to you.
-We will keep the level of identification requested proportionate to the sensitivity of the images.
-We will let you know what to bring or send and where to deliver or send it.
+Any documents submitted to us will be returned to the requestor.
+BBC CCTV will keep the level of identification requested proportionate to the sensitivity of the images.
+BBC CCTV will let the requestor know what to bring or send and where to deliver or send it.

 Bedford Borough Council will not release information without proper authority, and reserves the right to request further proof of authority or identity if necessary.